ckim2013/personal_notes/strings.md

 puts 'String has vowels' if 'This is a test' =~ /[aeiou]/
 ```

-In this example, `=~` is a *matching operator*.
+In this example, `=~` is a *matching* operator.
 If the string has a match with the regular expression following the operator, then the expression returns the position of the first match (2 in this case—which logically is non-false, so the if condition is satisfied).
 - Here is an opposite of the above example!
 If no matches can be found, then `nil` is returned.
 ```ruby
 puts "String contains no digits" unless "This is a test" =~ /[0-9]/